Trikke76/Zabbix-Book/docs/security/securing-zabbix.md

 - Create a private key for the certificate
 - Create a certificate signing request.
 - Create a certificate and sign it with the CA private key.
-- Installall  the SSL certificate.
+- Install  the SSL certificate.
 ```

 ### Create a private key for the CA